TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-options-display-list.md

 # Display List

-* While I'm working in here ...
+I should have stopped there.
+But then I thought I'd try one more thing while I'm working in here.

-* Mentioned the hackiness of using `VirtualList` for spreadsheet row and column headers a couple of times
-* Lots of complexity including paged scrolling, active scroll detection, having to send scroll events to synchronize grid and headers ...
-* Allowed offsets limited by range of scroll bar.
-Needed to add dummy items.
-* Then I go and hide the scroll bar
+I've [previously]({% link _posts/2024-10-14-react-spreadsheet-selection-focus.md %}) [mentioned]({% link _posts/2024-10-28-react-spreadsheet-event-handling.md %}) problems caused by [my hack]({% link _posts/2024-07-01-react-virtual-scroll-0-4-0.md %}) of using `VirtualList` for spreadsheet row and column headers.
+There's lots of extra complexity including paged scrolling, event listeners for active scroll detection, having to send scroll events to synchronize grid and headers, valid offsets being limited by the range of the scroll bar.
+None of which is needed because I hide the scroll bar.
-* Much cleaner to have a simple controlled component
-  * Pass render offset as a prop, no need to send extra events
-  * Rip out `useVirtualScroll`, `useIsScrolling` hooks
-  * No need for `VirtualListProxy` as imperative scroll method replaced by `offset` prop

-* Can see the complexity of the current approach
+You can see the complexity introduced by the current approach in the Chrome profiler.

 {% include candid-image.html src="/assets/images/react-virtual-scroll/spreadsheet-sample-perf-render.png" alt="Rendering a single frame" %}

-* The render is triggered by a scroll event which results in two additional scroll events that have to be processed before the frame is rendered
-* If browser decides to paint between the events rather than waiting until the end we'll be in trouble
-* Occasionally see glitches when scrolling around spreadsheet (particularly when using mouse wheel), some or all of grid content dropping out

-## Principles

-* Minimize changes to DOM for small changes to component (in particular small changes in offset)
-* Use inline styles for anything dependent on props or crucial for correct functionality.
-Primarily layout and size of items in the list.
-* Minimize number of different styles and how often they need to be changed.
+The event loop has to deal with three scroll events per frame.
+In this instance, the browser waits for all three events to be processed before painting.
+However, if the browser decided to paint between events you'd see occasional stale data as you scrolled.
+That wouldn't normally be a problem but these controls are virtualized.
+There's blank space around the visible data in the viewport.
+Scroll that and paint it without re-rendering and you'll see empty space until the next frame.

+Which actually happens.
+Try the demo from [last time]({% link _posts/2024-10-28-react-spreadsheet-event-handling.md %}).
+It's easiest to see when using the mouse wheel vigorously.
+If you get it just right you can also make the grid go blank for a few seconds when using the scroll bar.

+{% include candid-iframe.html src="/assets/dist/react-spreadsheet-event-handling/index.html" width="100%" height="fit-content" %}

+It would all be much cleaner if I had a simple [controlled component](https://legacy.reactjs.org/docs/forms.html#controlled-components).
+I can pass in the render offset as a prop.
+No need to send extra events.

 ## API

-* Added new `DisplayList` component
+I added a new `DisplayList` component.

 ```ts
 export interface DisplayListProps {